Andy Harris (mountain guide)

-Andrew Michael Harris (29 September 1964 – 11 May 1996), commonly known by his nickname Andy Harris, was a New Zealand mountain guide who died in the 1996 Mount Everest disaster.
+Andrew Michael Harris (29 September 1964 – 11 May 1996), known as Andy Harris, was a New Zealand mountain guide who died in the 1996 Mount Everest disaster.
 Harris was one of the guides for the Adventure Consultants' 1996 Everest expedition, led by Rob Hall.
 It was Harris' first attempt to summit Mount Everest, though he had extensive climbing experience in New Zealand.

 Biography

 At the time of his death, Harris was survived by his parents Ron and Marry Harris, his older brother David Harris, and his physician girlfriend Fiona McPherson.
 He was living with McPherson and in the process of building a house with her in the hills outside Queenstown.

 At a younger age, Harris was a student at Francis Douglas Memorial College in New Plymouth.
 During the winter months, Harris was employed as a helicopter skiing guide.
 During the summers, he worked for scientists conducting archaeological research in Antarctica as a New Zealand Antarctic Research Programme (NZARP) field leader from 1987 until 1992, and escorted climbers into New Zealand's Southern Alps.

 In 1985 Harris climbed Chobutse (6690m), a difficult peak which stands 44 km west of Everest.
 In the fall of 1994, he helped McPherson in a medical clinic in Pheriche.
 The clinic's main purpose was to treat altitude-related illnesses.